Critique of World Model: Introduction

 Specifically, a World Model (WM) is a generative model that simulates the possibilities in diverse scenarios (e.g., physical world, mental world, social world, and evolutionary world).
 Operationally, a WM takes previous world state $s$ and action $a$, and predicts or simulates the next world state $s'$ through a transformation function, such as a conditional probability distribution:

 With a WM, machines can perform thought experiments by simulating actions and plans in complex scenarios, including counterfactual ones, and extracting the best ones among them.
-This is consistent with the hypothesis that humans reason not just linearly with formal rules toward goals (e.g., imagine a self-serving individual immediately offering help to another person upon seeing her cry in the hopes of stopping her from crying, Figure~\ref{fig:simulation-reasoning-example}) via a deterministic optimization algorithm, but also based on simulations using an internal mental model (e.g., imagine the same individual decides what to do by mentally \textit{simulating} multiple possible outcomes including self-exhaustion, the other person stops crying, she continues to cry but is grateful, etc., with the best expected reward in mind)~\cite{johnson2010mental,van2015cognitive}.
+This is consistent with the hypothesis that humans reason not just linearly with formal rules toward goals (e.g., imagine a self-serving individual immediately offering help to another person upon seeing them cry in the hopes of stopping them from crying) via a deterministic optimization algorithm, but also based on simulations using an internal mental model (e.g., imagine the same individual decides what to do by mentally \textit{simulating} multiple possible outcomes including self-exhaustion, the other person stops crying, they continue to cry but are grateful, etc., with the best expected reward in mind)~\cite{johnson2010mental,van2015cognitive}.

+This view of the world model as fundamentally a simulator, rather than a generator of visual content, is gaining broad recognition across the field~\cite{lecun_xing_world_models_2026,li2026functional_taxonomy_world_models}.
+While some framings emphasize physical simulation (geometry, physics, and dynamics), we argue that the concept extends further: a world model should serve as the substrate for \textit{simulative reasoning}, the capacity to mentally enact hypothetical scenarios (e.g., physical, social, strategic, or abstract) in service of purposeful decision-making.

 Such a WM also enables transfer of knowledge to solving novel tasks, thanks to the fact that real world dynamics, even in different scenarios, share many mechanistic commonalities.
 For instance, a scuba diver experiences how their body moves in response to low gravity, which is likely helpful to walking on the moon.
-A mountaineer would be good at predicting how terrain conceals individual movements, which is useful when it's their turn to lead a mountain ambush.
+A mountaineer would be good at predicting how terrain conceals individual movements, which is useful when it's their turn to lead a mountain ambush during a war.
 On the other hand, a skilled gamer has deep knowledge of how digital characters respond to control signals, which will come in handy when they become drone operators.
 Therefore, like humans often employ their mental model to help extrapolate from past experiences to act novelly in new environments; machines can leverage a WM similarly to better achieve zero-shot capabilities in unfamiliar environments.